Skip to main content

 c Larger amounts of these vegetables may be served.

-d This category consists of “Other Vegetables” as defined in Title 7, Code of Federal Regulations (7 CFR) Section 210.10(c)(2)(iii)(E).
-For the purposes of the National School Lunch Program, the “Other Vegetables” requirement may be met with any additional amounts from the dark green, red/orange, and beans/peas (legumes) vegetable subgroups as defined in 7 CFR Section 210.10(c)(2)(iii).
+d This category consists of “Other Vegetables” as defined in Title 7, Code of Federal Regulations (7 CFR) Section 210.10(c)(2)(ii)(E).
+For the purposes of the NSLP, the “Other Vegetables” requirement may be met with any additional amounts from the dark green, red/orange, and beans, peas, and lentils vegetable subgroups as defined in 7 CFR, Section 210.10(c)(2)(ii)(E).

 e Any vegetable subgroup may be offered to meet the total weekly vegetable requirement.

 f At least 80 percent of all grains offered weekly must be whole grain-rich.
-The remaining 20 percent or less of grains, if any, must be enriched.
-A whole grain-rich product contains 50 percent or more whole grains by weight, with any remaining grains being enriched.
+A whole grain-rich product contains between 50 and 100 percent whole grain, with any remaining grains being enriched.

 g At least two milk choices must be offered.
-Pasteurized, fluid types of milk that meet state and local standards and contain vitamins A and D at levels specified by the Food and Drug Administration must be offered.
+Pasteurized, fluid types of milk must meet state and local standards and contain vitamins A and D at levels specified by the Food and Drug Administration.
 All milk must be fat-free or low-fat.
 Milk with higher fat content is not allowed.
+Low-fat or fat-free lactose-free and reduced-lactose fluid milk may also be offered.
+Fat-free or low-fat cultured milk, fat-free or low-fat acidified milk, and Ultra High Temperature milk are also allowed.
 Fat-free and low-fat fluid milk may be flavored or unflavored.
-Low-fat or fat-free, lactose-free, and reduced-lactose fluid milk may also be offered.
+Beginning July 1, 2025, flavored milk offered must contain no more than 10 grams of added sugar per 8 fluid ounces.

-h Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, and sodium.
-Food products and ingredients must contain zero grams of trans fat (less than 0.5 grams) per serving.
+h Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, sodium, and, when implemented, added sugars.
+Food products and ingredients must contain zero grams of trans fat (less than 0.5 grams) per serving, as per California Education Code Section 49430.7(c)(3).
+Products and ingredients served in California School Nutrition Programs must continue to follow this requirement despite the final rule elimination of the trans fat requirement.

-i For SY 2022–23 (July 1, 2022 through June 30, 2023) the weekly sodium limit for school lunch is Sodium Target 1.
-Beginning July 1, 2023 and beyond, the Sodium Interim Target 1A limit is in effect.
-Note that sodium limits apply to the average meal offered during the school week, not daily or per-meal.
+i Effective July 1, 2024 through June 30, 2027, the weekly sodium limit remains at Sodium Target 1A.
+Beginning July 1, 2027 and beyond, another 15 percent sodium reduction is in effect.
+Note that sodium limits apply to the average meal offered during the school week, not daily or per meal.

 j Nutrition label of manufacturer specifications must indicate zero grams of trans fat per serving.